becassel/SimpleBackup/README.md

 Running this command will ask you to configure the key, e.g. by adding source and destination directories.
-Further interactions with the script will use this key to adjust the configuration, move files, etc.
+Further interactions with the script will use this key to adjust the configuration, move files, etc. If the key already exists at creation time, you will be asked to either overwrite it (deleting all previous contents) or abort.

 You can remove an existing key and all of its associated configurations with the following command: